bcohen116/realtime-bingo/README.md

+# What does this do?
+Ask me for the public URL, I'll gladly provide it.
+It is not listed here so it does not get spammed with bots and use up all of my data plan.
+* Easily upload data for generating Bingo boards with a CSV file
+* Generate Bingo boards randomly for each player
+* Play Bingo in real time against other people in the "online room"
+* Create rooms to invite your friends
+* View the other players' Bingo boards and how close they are to winning
+* Cache saving to optimize data usage as well as prevent data loss from accidentally closing the page
+* Play assistance, with indicators for Bingo squares other players have clicked, but you have not
+* Future plans for multiple modes like 4 corners, and "Bingo Betting" which will add more interactivity to the game

 # How to install
 This project uses a few resources.
 You'll need to install the following:
 * Download this repository